govuk-one-login/mobile-id-check-async/test-resources/docs/DEQUEUE.md

 lambda processes and writes the events into DynamoDB, so that they can later be retrieved and tested against with an API.

-This adds the ability to test two existing patterns within the async repo
-architecture:

-- TxMA audit events sent to SQS
--  Messages sent to the following during handback:
-    - Vendor processing queue
-    - Outbound queue for IPV

 ## How it works

 <img src="events_flow_diagram.png">